Discover | Remember | Share

 To register your interest email us at RAF100@big-ideas.org.

 The programme is a unique opportunity for schools and community groups across the UK to mark the centenary of the Armistice, and to discover and commemorate the contributions of the RAF in the First World War and the present day.
-The project has free informative resources and funding available, inviting groups to discover local RAF history and to commemorate First World War service personnel in 2018.
+The project has free informative resources and an expenses scheme for small scale funding available, inviting groups to discover local RAF history and to commemorate First World War service personnel in 2018.

 Sign up to our newsletter on our subscribe page.